Training to be a Rottnest Voluntary Guide

 • access privileges to the RVGA’s secure Members Only web zone;

-• two weekends (5 nights) on Rottnest Island – including ferry fares and accommodation; and
+• two weekends on Rottnest Island – including ferry fares and accommodation; and

 • on graduation, an RVGA polo shirt and name badge.